samschott/maestral/README.md

 MeastralClient does not inlcude any syncing functionality.

 ## Command line usage
 After installation, Meastral will be available as a command line script by typing `meastral` in the command prompt.
 Command line functionality resembles that of the interactive client.
 Type `meastral --help` to get a full list of available commands.
-Invoking `meastral` by itself will configure Meastral on first run and then automatically start syncing.
+Invoking `meastral sync` will configure Meastral on first run and then automatically start syncing.

 ## Warning:
 - Meastral does not have production status yet, so only 500 accounts can use the API keys.
 - Meastral is still in beta status and may potentially result in loss of data.
 Only sync folders with non-essential files.
+- Known issues:
+  - File and folder names with two periods are currently not supported.
+This prevents syncing of temperary files which are created during the save process on some file systems.
+  - Rare falsly detected sync conflicts may occur on startup.
+  - Network drives and some external hard drives are not supported as locations for the Dropbox folder.

 ## Installation
 Download and install the Python package by running